-When the brain deems an experience meaningful enough, it will transfer that information from short-term storage — the temporary file cabinet which holds information like where you put your car keys or the phone number of a person you just met — to your long-term memory, where information is held so that it can be accessed at a later time.
+When the brain deems an experience meaningful enough, it will transfer that information from short-term storage -- the temporary file cabinet which holds information like where you put your car keys or the phone number of a person you just met -- to your long-term memory, where information is stored so that it can be accessed at a later time.
 Scientists think that this record is made in the brain by strengthening the connections between groups of neurons that participate in encoding the experience — a pattern of connections which is referred to as an engram.

 In 2012, MIT researchers identified the particular brain cells in the hippocampus that were active only when a mouse was learning about a new environment.
 They then proceeded to identify which genes were activated in those cells and added the gene for channelrhodopsin-2 (ChR2), a light-activated protein used in optogenetics, into a genetically engineered mouse.
-Using tiny optical fibers, the researchers could deliver pulses of light to hippocampal dentate gyrus neurons.
+Using tiny optical fibers embedded in the animals' skulls, the researchers could deliver pulses of light to hippocampal dentate gyrus neurons, thereby manipulating their activity.

-The mice were introduced to an environment and were then left to acclimate themselves with a few minutes of exploration.
-A mild foot shock was then suddenly introduced, causing the mice to fear the particular environment.
+The mice were introduced to a new environment and were then left to acclimate themselves with a few minutes of exploration.
+A mild foot shock was then suddenly introduced, causing the mice to fear that environment.
 The activated brain cells were tagged with ChR2.
-Later, the mice were introduced in a totally different environment, with an obviously different maze and smell, and were left there to explore.
-A pulse of light was triggered onto the neurons involved in the first experience, causing the fear memory to get switched on and the mice quickly entered a defensive, immobile crouch.
+Later, the mice were introduced in a totally different environment, with an obviously different maze and smell, and were again left there to explore.
+A pulse of light was fired onto the neurons involved in the first experience, causing the fear memory to switch on and the mice to quickly enter a defensive, immobile crouch.
 The rodents had, essentially, been fear conditioned.

 “Our results show that memories really do reside in very specific brain cells,” co-author Xu Liu stated at the time, “and simply by reactivating these cells by physical means, such as light, an entire memory can be recalled.”